13 Signs Of A Toxic Mother That Many People Don’t Realize

 It is not easy to accept that you have a toxic mother.
 It is hard to believe that mothers – who are the epitome of love, affection, and compassion – can be toxic or abusive.

 Carl Jung, a renowned modern psychologist, conceptualized the Devouring Mother as someone who “consumes” their child psychologically and emotionally.
 This attitude can stunt the healthy development of children and damage their self-worth and independence.
 These children grow up with low self-confidence, always second-guessing themselves and feeling guilty of the choices they make.
 They may even want to seek constant validation from their mothers and, later, their partners.

-We bring you the 13 signs to understand what a toxic mother is and how to deal with a toxic parent.
+However, it is not easy to recognize toxicity, especially from a primary caregiver.
+You can look out for these 13 signs to identify a toxic mother and how to deal with a toxic parent.
 Read on for more information.

 In This Article

 What Is A Toxic Mother?

 A toxic mother-daughter relationship mostly arises due to the career choice or work environment of the mother.
 If a mother finds herself in a toxic environment via work, family, or social relations, the chances are that toxicity may enter your life through hers.

 No one ever wants to treat their child poorly or give them a negative memory.
 But a toxic mother cannot cope with the unhealthy stimulants in her life and instead succumbs to it, becoming toxic herself.
 It can also be caused by psychological agents that change the mother’s behavior and heed to dysfunctional mother-daughter relationships.
 Thoughts like ‘my mom is toxic’, ‘I have a toxic parent’, or ‘I have a manipulative mother’ can seriously affect your relationship.

 Mothers don’t intend to be bad; they just happen to be under stress.
 Here are some signs to identify toxic mothers.